nusic-fm/nusic-onfido-server/README.md

 # Nusic Onfido Server
-Repository for Integration of Onfido API
+Repository for Integration of Onfido KYC API